 My toddler likes to pretend she’s a mermaid when she’s taking a bath.
 It’s adorable to watch her little body wriggle around in the tub and her long, dark hair fan out behind her in the water.
 It’s a lot less adorable when she drinks the water like she thinks mermaids do.
 You know, the water she probably just peed in.
 Yeah, that water.

-My son did this when he was little, too, though with less subtlety and creativity—he’d just take a cup he’d been playing with, fill it and chug it.
+My son did this when he was little, too, though with less subtlety and creativity—he’d just take a cup he’d been playing with in his baby bath, fill it and chug it.
 I always try to stay calm when this happens, but I’m not sure I’ve ever truly succeeded: I mean, they’re drinking their own pee!
 We are not on a Bear Grylls show, people!

 OK, deep breath.

 Drinking dirty, peed-in bathwater may be disgusting, but it’s not dangerous.
 “Urine is a sterile body fluid and will not transmit disease,” says Tricia Feener, a paediatrician in Corner Brook, Nfld., and a member of the CPS Public Education Advisory Committee.
 “But tummy upset may occur if a large amount of bathwater is ingested, particularly if it contains soap.”

 That water can’t taste good, with the pee, the soap and the cleaned-off dirt, but that’s not why they’re taste-testing in the tub.
 This is just one more way that children explore their environment and learn about the world.
 They also don’t understand that there are certain types of water that you don’t drink: After all, you drink water, so why not this water?
 Sure, it’s obvious to us, but it’s not to them.